Back to School Sale: $100 OFF Sitewide Shop now

 • Apply cold spoons:

-This easy way to depuff eye bags is also recommended by specialists.
-You just need to place two metal spoons in cold water or directly in the fridge for a few minutes and apply them carefully to the under-eye area.
+Specialists also recommend this easy way to depuff eye bags.
+To do so, place two metal spoons in cold water or directly in the fridge for a few minutes and apply them carefully to the under-eye area.

 • Use a facial roller: